HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image131.png)

-**Note**: The client throughput is the operations (SELECT, INSERT, UPDATE, DELETE, OTHER) sent by front-end application to compute node
+**Note:** The client throughput is the operations (SELECT, INSERT, UPDATE, DELETE, OTHER) sent by front-end application to compute node

 - Display the client throughput data of all compute nodes in the cluster today, which is counted according to the natural day.
 - The page refreshing rate is 1 minute.